Among the most frequent questions that newcomers to the instrument ask when they’re starting out, are the two following:

 - nylon string guitars.

 Steel-string guitars generally have a larger body, made out of bright, yellowish wood.
 Most importantly, they use steel strings, which produce a sharp, metallic sound.
-Classical guitars also have three steel strings (the three low strings), but the three high strings are made out of nylon, which have a mellow sound.
-Types on music played on those two types of guitars include classical music and latin music for classical guitars; rock, pop or blues for steel-string guitars.
+Classical guitars also have three steel strings (the three low strings), but the three highs are made out of nylon, which have a mellow sound.
+Genres of music played on those two types of guitars include classical music and latin music for classical guitars; rock, pop or blues for steel-string guitars.

 Here’s how an acoustic guitar sounds: